-- An academically challenging and rigorous course - One of the 'facilitating subjects' of the Russell Group universities - Wide range and breadth of material and skills covered - Contemporary topics helping you engage with the world around you - Develops a variety of transferable skills - Combines well with other science and humanities subjects - Valued by employers as a good all-round subject - Counts as a science on many degree courses students in lower school such as the Eco-Schools Award and the GA WorldWise Quiz.
+- An academically challenging and rigorous course - One of the 'facilitating subjects' of the Russell Group universities - Wide range and breadth of material and skills covered - Contemporary topics helping you engage with the world around you - Develops a variety of transferrable skills - Combines well with other science and humanities subjects - Valued by employers as a good all-round subject - Counts as a science on many degree courses

 The structure of the new A-level from is outlined below.
-Your study will be complemented by at least four days of fieldwork, a range of learning activities, research projects using the department's lpads, and a broad spectrum of enrichment activities, including external lectures and workshops run by the GA, trips to the

-Lapworth Museum at UoB and GIS training and competitions.
-We also encourage our Sixth Form geographers to contribute to the life of the department by supporting activities and events run for
+Your study will be complemented by at least four days of fieldwork, a range of activities, research learning projects using the department's lpads, and a broad spectrum of enrichment activities, including external talks/lectures run by GA, trips to the Lapworth Museum at UoB and GIS training and competitions.
+We also ask that our Sixth Form geographers contribute to the the department of bv supporting activities and events run for students in lower school.